Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Main results

-A classical result from continuous flows states that topological transitivity is equivalent to the existence of a $G_\delta$ set of transitive points.
-In order to provide the theory of Filippov systems with a solid theory we address the topological transitivity for Filippov systems in this work.
-In particular we obtain that the same result holds for two-dimensional manifold.
-We prove the following:
+In the classical context of continuous flows, topological transitivity is equivalent to the existence of a dense orbit (which is sometimes simply called transitivity).
+In fact, it is further equivalence to the existence of a residual set of transitive points, that is, points through which a dense orbit passes.
+In order to provide the theory of Filippov systems with a solid foundation, we address topological transitivity for Filippov systems in this paper.

+We obtain that the same equivalence of topological transitivity and transitivity holds for a specific setting on two-di\-men\-sional manifolds, but due to the complexity of piecewise smooth systems, it is not as straight-forward to obtain a residual set of transitive points.

 \begin{theorem} Assume that $M$ is a two-dimensional manifold with a Filippov system having a finite number of tangency points.
-Then, the Filippov system is topologically transitive on $M$ if, and only if, there is a $G_\delta$ set of points which admits a dense Filippov orbit through each of these points. \end{theorem}
+Then the Filippov system is topologically transitive on $M$ if, and only if, there exists a dense Filippov orbit. \end{theorem}

-Filippov systems have important sets associated to the discontinuous manifold, namely escaping and sliding region (see \S \ref{preliminares}).
-We prove that if one of these sets are non-empty and the Filippov system is transitive, then it admits chaotic behavior.
+For continuous flows it is known that on a manifold topological transitivity is equivalent to the existence of a dense orbit and even more, there exists a residual set of dense orbit.
+One good question that we are not able to prove so far is:

+\begin{question} In the context of \cref{theo:transitive-equivalence} does the existence of a dense orbit implies the existence of a residual set with dense orbit? \end{question}